alielw/APS-NGS-day1-PM/README.md

 # Aligning Illumina RNA-seq data
 #### Alison Wright

 The aim of this practical is to learn how to align Illumina RNA-seq data to a reference genome and assemble transcripts.
-We will be using a dataset of expression data of 8 individuals of *Heliconius melpomene*.
-For each individual, two different wing regions have been sequenced.
+We will be using a dataset of expression data of multiple individuals of *Heliconius melpomene*.

 ## Table of contents